Chair, 2014-15: Margaret Hayford O'Leary, Norwegian literature, culture, and language

 REQUIREMENTS FOR THE GERMAN MAJORS/TEACHING MINOR

-A student must complete nine courses, including at least one 300-level course.
+A student must complete nine courses beyond German 231, including at least one level III course.
 One with a focus on the culture of a German-speaking country may be taken in English.
 This course must be chosen in consultation with the chair and can be at any level.
 Three courses may be counted from study in Germany.

 Requirements for a German major with K-12 Teaching License